 Dorm Room Odds and Ends

 - Air purifier (doubles as a white noise machine)

 - Chip clips (trust us, your student will use these!)

 As exciting as planning and packing can be, there’s really no big rush to buy some of the things on your list.
 Make sure there’s a towel and a set of sheets in the suitcases if you’re sending your student alone, but make the trip a little breezier by shipping second sets, next-season necessities and many of the basics either during the dorm shipping window or once your kiddo is settled and has a better sense of their space and routine.
 They likely they won’t need that parka in September.

 Tip: Wait until you see the room and desk to buy study and office supplies and storage solutions.
 It’s a fun thing to do at local shops as you explore the area before saying goodbye to your student.
 And don’t forget the campus bookstore.
 Those mascot sweatshirts can be pricey but a pencil cup or banner with the college logo is a fun, affordable way to add school spirit to room decor.

 Most dorms expect students to move out over the summer.
 If your student is coming home for the summer and moving into another dorm or apartment in the fall, finding a storage space for their things is key.
 Many colleges have contracts with storage companies but they are typically more expensive than if you were to find one on your own.
 You will have to transport your things yourself, but you’ll save significantly in the process.

-Yes, sending your kid off to college is overwhelming in so many different ways, but it’s also such an incredible time of growth for you both.
+Yes, sending your kid off to college is overwhelming in so many different ways (unless you’re already dreaming about repurposing their room), but it’s also such an incredible time of growth for you both.
 Remember, you’ve got this.
 And more important – your kid’s got this, too.